sclavijosuero/pw-api-plugin/README.md

 #### ✔️ `axiosApi.postForm({ [page] }, url[, data[, config]])`

-Makes an Axios POST request with 'FormData' and logs the request and response data on the Playwright UI.
+Class function that makes an Axios POSTFORM request with 'FormData' to the specified URL and logs the request and response data on the Playwright UI.

 - **Parameters**:
   - `params` (Object)